 Gifts made to spouses or civil partners are also exempt.

 Potentially exempt transfers

-Outright gifts to individuals and gifts made into a ‘bare’ or ‘absolute’ trust are the two main types of gift that would usually be treated as PETs.
+Outright gifts to individuals and those made into a ‘bare’ or ‘absolute’ trust are the two main types of gift that would usually be treated as PETs.

-Taper relief has the effect of reducing the tax liability where the PET was made more than 3 years prior to the donor’s death.
-But taper relief does not reduce the value of the PET itself, meaning that its full value is still part of your estate if you die within 7 years of the date the gift is made.
+Taper relief reduces the tax liability where the PET was made more than three years prior to the donor’s death.
+But taper relief does not reduce the value of the PET itself, meaning that its full value is still part of your estate if you die within seven years of the date the gift is made.

 |Number of years before death of donor the PETs PET made||

 |0 – 3 years